HellenSabo/HellenSabo/README.md

 Hell-o, world!

-- 🎨 I’m currently learning Frontend contents;
+- 🎨 I’m currently learning Front-end contents;
+- 💻 Looking for a tech job;
 - 👩🏽‍🦱 Pronouns: She/Her;
 - 📖 Fun fact: I'm a native Portuguese teacher and an author.